Hide (musician): Death

-Several of Hide's friends and colleagues stated that they believed the auto-strangulation to have been an accident, among them X Japan co-founder Yoshiki and former X bassist Taiji.
-No suicide note was left and Taiji theorizes in his autobiography that on the night of his death, Hide may have been practicing a technique to relieve upper back and neck pains which guitarists can suffer from due to continuous use of a shoulder strap.
-The technique involved was practiced by the X Japan members during their touring days and required the use of a towel and a doorknob or handle.
+Authorities deemed Hide's death a suicide, and it was reported in the media as such.
+Several of Hide's friends and colleagues stated that they believed the strangulation to have been an accident, among them X Japan co-founder Yoshiki and former X bassist Taiji.
+No suicide note was left.
+Taiji theorizes in his autobiography that Hide may have been practicing a technique to relieve upper back and neck pains which guitarists can suffer from due to continuous use of a shoulder strap.
+The technique required the use of a towel and a doorknob or handle.
 According to Taiji, Hide may have fallen asleep in his intoxicated state, becoming caught and strangling himself.

 Zilch bassist Paul Raven said, "I saw him a few days before he passed away, and I had no indication from him that anything was wrong, other than that he was exhausted," but commented that Hide was "under a lot of stress," due to the recording schedule for the Ja, Zoo album.
-He went on to question the ultimate degree of Hide's involvement in the finished record, remarking that only three songs had been completed before he died.
+He questioned the ultimate degree of Hide's involvement in the finished record, remarking that only three songs had been completed before he died.
 However, Hide's younger brother and manager stated in his 2010 book that six songs were completed by the time of his death.
 This is supported by the fact that I.N.A. is credited with additional arrangement on four of the album's ten tracks.